CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 you can add remote repo using `git remote add <repo name> <repo uri>`
 ## Fetching
-to grab the changes done to a repo you may use `fetch`  it brings all the c
+to grab the changes done to a repo you may use `fetch`  it brings all the changes without updating any thing, it is like downloading without installing

 # Appendix